Check out these important things to do before the baby arrives, from items to buy to preparing for delivery. A must-read for expecting moms!

 Fun things can also mean making crafts for the baby, from handmade baby announcements to knitting a blanket.
-You can also visit museums, bookstores and restaurants before putting a temporary hold on these favorite spots.
+You can also visit museums, bookstores, and restaurants before putting a temporary hold on these favorite spots.

 Buy items, from baby gear to maternity clothes, breastfeeding supplies to household staples.
 Use this time to save for your maternity leave so you don’t feel as crunched for money while you’re caring for the baby.

 Interview a few pediatricians and select someone who can examine your baby at the hospital.
-Prepare your older child so he knows what to expect and feel reassured that he’ll always be loved.
+Prepare your older child so he knows what to expect and feels reassured that he’ll always be loved.
 Choose baby names, even if just to whittle them down to a select few.

 Pack your hospital bag so you’re ready to go at a moment’s notice, and prepare for delivery to make labor as smooth as possible.
 And lastly, don’t forget to use this time to do fun things for yourself as well, before the baby takes up most of your time.